-Curacao, the “C” of the ABC Islands, is full of fun and interesting things to do.
-Some are fairly common among tourists, and some are a little less known.
+The “C” of the ABC Islands, Curacao is full of fun and interesting things to do.
+Some are relatively common among tourists, and some are less known.
 SCUBA diving, bird watching, and hiking are just some of the adventures you can have “Without A Roadmap.”

 If you visit the island for a day or more, you can experience any of these by either renting a car, just walking around the cruise ship port area, or signing up for an excursion.

 Curacao is home to hundreds of wild flamingos, some white, and some pink, and you can see them for free in their natural habitats in three locations on the island called Salinas.

 The Salinas protected salt ponds that the flamingos call home, are located in St. Willibrordus, Northwest of the capital city of Willemstad, St. Michiel on the road to Kokomo Beach, and Jan Thiel, which is east of Willemstad.